X Games Minneapolis 2017

 X Games Minneapolis 2017 is an action sporting event that took place July 13–16, 2017, at U.S. Bank Stadium in downtown Minneapolis, Minnesota.

 This Summer X Games was the first held in the Midwest and the first of two X Games events to be held in the state of Minnesota with another planned for the following summer in 2018.
 The games were televised by ESPN and ABC.

 Bids

 After the three-year agreement with Circuit of the Americas, ESPN opened up a bid process to any US city that meet the event requirements to host the 2017 and 2018 Summer X Games.

 Minneapolis beat out several other cities including Fort Lauderdale, Florida (BB&T Center), Providence, Rhode Island, and Long Island, New York, after Austin, Texas served as the host the past three games.

 Detroit, Michigan was seen a front-runner for these games as they were a past runner-up, however they did not submit a bid due to a scheduling issue with Ford Field and Joe Louis Arena.

-Other cities that had interest included Charlotte, North Carolina at Charlotte Motor Speedway and Chicago, Illinois.
+Other cities that had interest included Charlotte, North Carolina at Charlotte Motor Speedway in Concord, North Carolina and Chicago, Illinois.